-On May 18, 2012, the CPUC issued a Ruling requiring carriers to provide data on such issues as:
+In May 2012, the CPUC issued Ruling requiring telephone carriers to provide data on issues such as:

 ORA's Policy Position

-- Implement penalties for telephone carriers that fail to meet those standards.
+- Imposing penalties for failing to meet the minimum standards.

-ORA supported the CPUC’s February 2013 Decision to fund an independent study to gauge the condition of carrier infrastructure and facilities to ensure that facilities support a level of service consistent with public safety and customer needs.
-ORA recommended that the study should:
+ORA also urges the CPUC to complete the independent evaluation it ordered in February 2013, which will gauge the condition of telephone carrier infrastructure and facilities and provide the basis for ensuring that facilities can support a level of service consistent with public safety and reliability.
+The study should:

-- Focus on determining the causes of the service quality failures of Verizon and AT&T
+- Determine the causes of the service quality and reliability failures of Verizon and AT&T.

-- Establish best practices for policies that affect service quality, including investment strategies, facility repair, staffing, and maintenance.
+- Establish best practices for service quality and reliability, including investment strategies, facility repair, staffing, and maintenance.

-- Be geographically diverse, balanced between urban, suburban, rural, and very low population areas in order to accurately capture California’s demographics across race and income.
+- Ensure a geographically diverse sample balanced between urban, suburban, rural, and very low population areas in order to more accurately capture California’s diverse demographics across race and income.

-See ORA’s February 19, 2013 Comments on the CPUC’s Proposed Decision.
+See ORA’s October 24, 2014 Opening Comments on the CPUC’s Staff Report.

 See ORA’s November 13, 2014 Reply Comments on the CPUC’s Staff Report.